pidgeon-pete/openfirex/game-modules/wasteland-rally/wasteland-rally-game-module.md

 # Wasteland Rally

-Wasteland Rally is a Game Module for the Open Fire system.
+Wasteland Rally is a post apocalyptic vehicle combat Game Module for the Open Fire system.

 Find out more at https://github.com/open-source-tabletop/openfire/